Nitish313/watchnationpro/_posts/2018-01-12-Styles-of-writing.md

 ---
 layout: post
 title:  "Styles of writing"
-categories: [ Basics of Writing ]
+categories: [ Basics of writing ]
 permalink: /:categories/:title/
 image: assets/images/1.jpg
-featured: true
+featured: false
 ---

+It is necessary to have a clear understanding of the different writing styles and the purpose each style serves in writing.
+This article will explore the types of writing styles and share some tips that will help you to apply styles in your writing.

 <!-- TOC depthFrom:1 depthTo:6 withLinks:1 updateOnSave:1 orderedList:0 -->

 - [What is a writing style, and how to use writing styles?](#what-is-a-writing-style-and-how-to-use-writing-styles)